Virgil Misidjan: Nürnberg

 On 31 August 2018, the last day of the 2018 summer transfer window, Misidjan joined 1.
 FC Nürnberg.

 Zwolle

 In January 2021, he returned to the Netherlands, signing a six-month contract with Zwolle.

 Twente

 In June 2021, he signed for Twente on a two-year deal.

 Al-Tai

 On 15 July 2023, Misidjan joined Saudi Pro League club Al-Tai on a free transfer.

 Ferencváros

 On 18 August 2024, Misidjan joined Hungarian Nemzeti Bajnokság club Ferencváros.

+NEC

+On 12 June 2025, Misidjan signed a one-year contract, with an option for an additional year, with Eredivisie club NEC.
+He made his competitive debut for the club on 9 August, the opening matchday of the season, coming on as a 71st-minute substitute for Başar Önal in a 5–0 victory over Excelsior.
+On 13 September, he scored his first goal for NEC—and his first as a starter—in a 5–3 defeat to PSV.

+He made 17 league appearances for NEC in the 2025–26 season, and 20 in all competitions, scoring once and providing two assists; his contract expired at the end of the season and was not renewed.

+RKC Waalwijk

+Misidjan was without a club during the following summer, training with his former club Willem II to maintain his fitness and spending time on trial at FC Eindhoven, but was not offered a contract by either.

+On 7 September 2026, after the transfer window had closed, Misidjan joined Eerste Divisie club RKC Waalwijk as a free agent, signing a contract until mid-2027 with an option for a further season.
+He made his debut four days later away to Jong Ajax, coming on as a substitute in the 62nd minute and scoring the opening goal with a deflected free kick in the 84th minute of a 2–0 win.

 International career

 Misidjan received a call up for Netherlands U20 in 2013 and played in a friendly match against Serbia U21 on 22 March 2013, coming as a substitute at halftime in place of Guus Hupperts.

 In 2014 Misidjan declined to play for Suriname.
 In December 2017 the ex Ludogorets manager Georgi Dermendzhiev hinted that Vura could potentially play for Bulgaria after August 2018.

 In 2024 he got a new call-up to join the Surinamese National squad and this time he accepted.